-It’s tempting to take a laxative to get some relief, but talk with your doctor first before taking a laxative or any other medication during pregnancy.
-Your physician may recommend an over-the-counter product, but it’s best to get the “official” okay first.
+It’s tempting to take a laxative to get some relief, but talk with your doctor before taking a laxative or any other medication during pregnancy.
+Your physician may recommend an over-the-counter product.

 You may want to cut back on your iron supplements, but speak with your doctor first.
 Iron is important for a healthy pregnancy, and iron-deficiency anemia is common during pregnancy.
 Lean beef, fish, and turkey are good sources of iron, as are beans, lentils, and chickpeas.

 Take stock of your diet and supplements.
 Are you getting enough of the important nutrients, such as calcium?
 You should be consuming about 1,000 to 1,200 milligrams of calcium daily.
 Ideally, you’re getting all the calcium you need from your diet.
-Dairy products, of course, are good calcium sources.
+Dairy products are good calcium sources.
 Almonds, beans, leafy greens, broccoli, and spinach are also excellent sources.

-Because of the rapid brain development and overall growth going on with your baby, it’s especially important to make sure you’re following a nutritious and balanced diet.
+Because of your baby’s rapid brain development and overall growth, it’s especially important to make sure you’re following a nutritious and balanced diet.